Search

 • This contract can store any token.

-Contract that maintains ownership DAO-controlled assets and contracts.
+Middleware contract that maintains ownership of DAO-controlled assets and contracts.
 Its token weight does not count towards the DAO quorum.
+Member of Taiko Foundation Treasury Multisig.

 • Roles: